MShirazAhmad/latex-diff-from-git-timeline/README.md

 ```

 ## Usage
-- Open your repo in VS Code.
+- Open your LaTeX project in VS Code.
-- Locate a `.tex` file in Source Control (Changes or History) or in Explorer.
+- Find your `.tex` file in Source Control (Changes/History) or in Explorer.
-- Right‑click the file → `Generate LaTeX Diff`.
+- Right‑click → `Generate LaTeX Diff`.
-- Pick the OLD version, then the NEW version:
+- Choose the OLD version, then the NEW version:
-  - You can choose `Working Directory (Uncommitted Changes)` to compare against your current edits.
+  - Select `Working Directory (Uncommitted Changes)` to compare against your current edits.
-  - Or pick any two commits.
+  - Or pick any two commits from the file history.
-- The extension writes a diff file next to your source: `diff_<old>_to_<new>_<file>.tex` and offers to open it.
+- The extension creates `diff_<old>_to_<new>_<file>.tex` next to your source and offers to open it.
+- Compile the diff `.tex` (e.g., `pdflatex diff_...tex`) to get a PDF with changes highlighted.

 ## Context menus
 - Source Control: appears on items in Changes and History
 - Explorer: appears on `.tex` files

 ## Output
-- A self‑contained `.tex` produced by `latexdiff` with additions/deletions highlighted.
+- A self‑contained `.tex` produced by `latexdiff` that compiles like any LaTeX file.
-- Compile it as usual to get a PDF showing tracked changes.
+- The resulting PDF shows tracked changes (blue additions, red deletions) for quick review.

 ## Quick Commands
 - Reinstall updated build: